 Genes determine a baby’s complexion and there is nothing much we can do to change it.
 Health and environmental issues could show a temporary influence on your baby’s skin color, which will come back to normal once the issues get resolved.
 Currently, there is no research done to suggest that olive oil changes the complexion of a baby’s skin.

-4. Can olive oil be used in baby ears and nose ?
+4. Can olive oil be applied to a baby’s ears and nose?

 It is a common practice to pour oil in the baby’s nose, ears, or naval to clean the parts.
 But it is highly advisable to avoid pouring any oil in these places to prevent infections, and instead opt for a gentle cleansing method to keep the baby healthy and safe.